h3abionet/h3agwas/meta/README.md

 | Metasoft | no | no | no | default |
 | --- | --- | --- | --- | --- |

-1 'weighted-z' requests weighted Z-score-based p-values (as computed by the Abecasis Lab's METAL software)
+1 `ma_weigthedz` requests weighted Z-score-based p-values (as computed by the Abecasis Lab's METAL software)

 #### Ressource